 Another important tip on how to stop heart palpitations is called the Valsalva maneuver.
 This is a maneuver that is done by doing a forceful and attempted exhalation against a closed airway.

-You can do this by pinching your nose closed with one hand, closing your mouth, and forcibly trying to breathe out your nose.
+You can do this by pinching your nose closed with one hand.
+You may also try closing your mouth, and forcibly trying to breathe out your nose.

 Another way is attempting vagal maneuvers.
 You can do this by clenching your anus, and tightening your stomach muscles, and then bearing down, as if you were in the toilet.
 Doing these things can affect the nerve that helps control your heartbeat.